woojiahao/tp/docs/team/sp4ce-cowboy.md

 * Developer Guide:
   * Migrated details of the DG from an external source (G Docs) and consolidated them in GitHub.
   * Set up DG skeleton for structured and convenient documentation by the team.
-  * Add documentation for own features (Delete, Clear, Reset, Find, Get, Help)
+  * Added documentation for own features (Delete, Clear, Reset, Find, Get, Help)
-  * Add documentation for UI and UI features
+  * Added documentation for UI and UI features

 **Project Management & Team Tasks**
 * Created and initialized the CS2103-T16-3 organization on GitHub